codesqueak/SYWTWAM/docs/elk.md

 }
 ```

-Before you can use this, you will need to add definitions for the non standard patterns _SYSTEM, SUBSYSTEM_ and _JAVACLASSSHORT_.
+Before you can use this, you will need to add definitions for the non-standard patterns _SYSTEM, SUBSYSTEM_ and _JAVACLASSSHORT_.
 These are described to Logstash
 by defining a file `patterns.txt` under the `/patterns` directory with the following content:

 ```text